-Americans own almost 200 million guns.
-However, a gun in the home can be very dangerous, especially for children.
-Every year, nearly 1,500 children die from guns and many more are seriously injured.
+While the number of households with guns is declining, there are still an estimated 300 million guns in the United States.
+A gun in the home can be very dangerous, especially for children.
+Every year, nearly 1,300 children die from guns and many more are seriously injured.
 The American Academy of Pediatrics believes the best way to prevent gun-related injuries to children is to remove guns from the home.
 However, if you choose to keep a gun in the house, it is important that it is unloaded and locked, and the ammunition is stored and locked in a separate location.

 Gun-Related Injury Facts

 - 1 in 3 families with children have at least one gun in the house.
-There are more than 22 million children living in homes with guns.
+It is estimated that there are more than 22 million children living in homes with guns.

 - Most of the victims of unintentional shootings are boys.
 They are usually shot by a friend or relative, especially a brother.

-- Half of all unintentional shooting deaths among children occur at home, and almost half occur in the home of a friend or relative.
+- Nearly 40% of all unintentional shooting deaths among children 11-14 years of age occur in the home of a friend.

 Myths About Guns

 - Many parents think their children are not capable of firing a gun.
-However, children as young as 3 years are strong enough to pull the trigger of most American guns.
+However, children as young as 3 years old may be strong enough to pull the trigger of a handgun.

-- Parents believe their children know the difference between real guns and toy guns, but few children younger than 8 years can tell the difference.
+- Parents believe their children know the difference between real guns and toy guns, but in 16% of unintentional firearm deaths among children younger than 13 years of age, the gun was mistaken for a toy.

 - Parents often believe their child would not touch a gun because “he knows better.”
 However, studies have found that most children will handle a gun if they find one, even if they have been taught not to.